 This article is part of a larger series on CRM.

-Maximizing the use of customer relationship management (CRM) software is only possible if the users know how to use its various functionalities and understand how the use of the tool fits their day-to-day business processes.
-In this guide, we share seven steps for CRM training involving planning, utilizing various resources, evaluating results, and holding refresher courses to ensure your team is up-to-date with using the system.
+Maximizing the use of customer relationship management (CRM) software is only possible when team members know how to use its various functionalities.
+It is crucial they understand how the use of the tool fits into their day-to-day business processes.
+In this guide, we share seven steps for CRM training involving planning, utilizing various resources, and holding refresher courses to ensure your team is up to date with using the system.

-We will discuss each of the essential steps in detail to guide you through the process, but you can create an effective CRM system training and implementation plan offline by downloading and completing our free training checklist.
+We explore each essential step in detail to guide you through the process.
+You can create an effective CRM software training and implementation plan offline by downloading and completing our free training checklist.

-1. Determine Which Members of Your Team Need Training
+1. Determine Which Members Need CRM Team Training

-Before even planning for your training program, determine who will be involved.
-By identifying the right people, you will also identify how the training will be conducted, when, and what the scope it will entail.
-The “who” should account for both the personnel who will manage the CRM system training and the trainees.
+Before planning your training program, determine who will be involved.
+By identifying the right people, you will also identify how to conduct the training, when, and what the scope will entail.
+The “who” should account for the personnel managing the CRM software training and the trainees.

 When referring to CRM (trainees) users, most people initially think about the sales teams.
 However, depending on which CRM system you will use, other departments, like the marketing, customer service, and accounting teams, should also be part of the onboarding process.

 Below are a few examples of other departments outside of sales that should be involved in the training process if you plan on using features other than sales tools.
 You can also learn more about why these other departments need to be included in a training plan in our CRM software ultimate guide.

-Pro tip: Ideally, heads of the various departments who will be using the CRM system should be involved in the CRM selection process.
-It is important to involve the end-users in the decision-making process as they will be the ones using the system on a daily basis.
+Pro tip: Ideally, the heads of the various departments who will be using the CRM system should be involved in the CRM selection process.
+It is vital to involve the end-users in the decision-making process as they will use the system daily.

-Assign your core CRM team to select who will take the lead in the training and designate a CRM project manager–the person who knows the CRM in and out.
+Assign your core CRM team to select who will take the lead in the training and designate a CRM project manager—the person who knows the CRM tool in and out.
 The project manager can then work with the heads of each department to help them roll out the CRM training, so the needs of each team are properly addressed.
-We discuss how to build your CRM core team in our guide to CRM implementation.
+We discuss how to build your core CRM team in our guide to CRM implementation.

 2. Identify the CRM Training Resources You’ll Use

-Once you’ve determined who is in charge of rolling out your CRM training, it’s time to identify the resources you’ll utilize.
-Choosing resources for the training heavily depends on your organization’s budget, goals, and the tools offered by each CRM.
-Below are some things to consider in selecting a training route:
+Once you’ve determined who is in charge of rolling out your CRM sales training, it’s time to identify the resources you’ll utilize.
+Choosing resources for the CRM team training heavily depends on your organization’s budget, goals, and the tools offered by each CRM.
+Below are some questions to consider when selecting a training route:

 - Do your employees prefer individualized training or a group setting?